zekedvc/zekedellavechia/README.md

 ### Hi there, I'm Ezequiel - aka Zeke 👋 👋
-- 🔭 I’m currently working on Unity3d.
+- 🔭 I’m currently as a Game Tester.
 - 🌱 I’m currently learning C# and Unity Engine.
 - 👯 I’m looking to collaborate with Gamees Development.
 - 🤔 I’m looking for help with Game Engines.